noirmist/Colab_examples/README.md

 # Generative models
 Reports about generative models which is made by Tensorflow 2.0 in Visual computing class

-# Reports
+# Reports/Machine learning
-Homeworks files in Machine learning class by Colab
+Homework reports in Machine learning class by Colab